-Q: Can I be employed elsewhere and work as a Scholar at the same time?

-A: If you are applying to the summer program: Students in full-time jobs are not eligible to participate in the program; however, you are welcome to hold a part-time job that doesn't interfere with your ability to participate in the program during standard business hours.
-Most of the projects take 250 hours of part-time work to complete, which makes it possible to have other commitments such as taking a short vacation, writing your thesis, or working elsewhere part-time.
+- Q: Can I be employed elsewhere and work as a Scholar at the same time? - A: Students in full-time jobs are not eligible to participate in the program; however, you are welcome to hold a part-time job that doesn't interfere with your ability to participate in the program during standard business hours.
+Most of the projects take 250 hours of part-time work to complete, which makes it possible to have other commitments such as taking a short vacation, writing your thesis, attending classes, or working elsewhere part-time.